Stamp Duty Calculator

 Can I claim a stamp duty refund?

 Yes.
-If you paid the 5% surcharge because your old home had not yet sold, you can claim a refund if you sell it within 36 months of completion (18 months in Scotland).
+If you paid the 5% surcharge because your old home had not yet sold, you can claim a refund if you sell it within 36 months of completion.
+Scotland extended its ADS reclaim window from 18 to 36 months on 1 April 2024, bringing it in line with England.
 Refunds are claimed from HMRC using form SDLT16 and usually paid within 30 days.

 Read the full guide